boomboomllc/boomboomllc.github.io/tos.md

 To use certain features of the Service, you must create an account.
 You agree to provide accurate, current, and complete information during the registration process and update your information as necessary.

 You are solely responsible for maintaining the confidentiality of your account credentials and for all activities that occur under your account.
-You agree to notify us immediately of any unauthorized use or security breaches.
+You agree to notify us immediately at ***support@boomboom.email*** of any unauthorized use or security breaches.

 #### 5.2 Age-Based Restrictions

+Users must be 13 or older to access our services or create an account.
 Users must be 18 or older to access the full-features of our Services.
-Users must be 13 or older to access our Services at all.

-Users under the age of 13 may **not**:
+Any person under the age of 13 may **not**:

-- Access or use any of our provided Services.
+- Access or use any of our Services.

-Users under the age of 18 may:
+Users between the ages of 13 and 17 may:

 - Access non-financial features of the Service, including earning virtual points or in-app rewards.
 - Make purchases via in-app payments (IAP) in compliance with platform guidelines.

-Users under 18 may **not**:
+Users between the ages of 13 and 17 may **not**:

-- Link a PayPal account or request payouts in real currency unless verified parental consent is provided and such payouts comply with applicable laws.
+- Link a PayPal account or request payouts in real currency.

 #### 5.3 User Content